COMPARISONS

 Tina CMS supports Cloudinary for image optimization, but that means that you have to purchase an external service for it to work.

-React Bricks, on the other hand, has built-in image optimization and serving from CDN.
+React Bricks, on the other hand, has built-in image optimization and serving from a global CDN.

 Every time an image is uploaded, the React Bricks servers: